 On my fourth visit, the waiter didn't even hand me the drinks menu.
 He gave me only the food menu :D

 I was quite hungry that time.
-One thing I want to mention - Mineority stated on their menu that one main course "serves a minimum of 2 people" - that is completely false.
-I don't eat much, but one main course definitely is not enough for two people, in fact if you're hungry, one main course may not even be enough.
+One thing I want to mention - Mineority states on their menu that one main course "serves a minimum of 2 people" - that is completely false.
+I don't eat much, but one main course is definitely not enough for two people, in fact if you're hungry, one main course may not even be enough for yourself.

 And so that day, apart from one main course, I ordered extra chapattis.

 The dish that I decided to try out that day was the Shillong mylliem chicken.

 Succulent stir fried chicken, khasi pepper, onion, Himalayan garlic, ginger, with garlic pav.

 Not to make the same mistake I made with the Mizo fish, I immediately requested for rice instead of the garlic pav, and the waiter noted that down.

 My mouth watered.
 FINALLY, some spicy northeastern dish was on its way, I thought.
 I was assuming the "khasi pepper" mentioned above was going to be some hybrid version of the "ghost pepper", also known as bhut jolokia, or red naga chilli, or u-morok (known by different names depending on which northeastern state you're from).
 The world's spiciest chilly at one point of time, currently third or fourth spiciest today.

 Sadly, I guess "khasi pepper" is just some normal pepper used by the khasis, because when the dish finally arrived, there was nothing spicy about it :(

 But it was tasty nonetheless.
 It went well with the rice, and also with the extra chapattis I ordered.